neuefische/web-exercises/sessions/css-animations/toast-animations/README.md

 # Toast Animation

-In this codesandbox you are gonna practice to animate properties in CSS!
+In this CodeSandbox you are going to practice animating properties in CSS!

 ## Task